• Skip to primary navigation

 Are you ready for our 6th LEGO® activity for the summer?
 We made several bridges and then devised a way to test how stable they were.

-First we discussed how to test each bridge, we tried adding weights to the top, but they just fell off rather than breaking the bridge.
+First, we discussed how to test each bridge.
+We tried adding weights to the top, but they just fell off rather than breaking the bridge.
 We tried hanging weights from the bridge, but again they fell off.
 So we decided to roll a ball towards the bridge to see if it fell over.

 You’ll need